 - A Letter of Support signed by an individual “champion” who is familiar with the field of public horticulture indicating support for the applicant's leadership, financial need, and potential success in the field of public garden management.

 - A signed Letter of Affirmation Form by the applicant’s terminal supervisor or CEO approving and supporting the application (template may be found HERE).
 The CEO may also provide the Letter of Support outlined above; and

-- Applicants having received a past full Garden Scholars award (general or named) must wait 12 months from the time of their last application to be eligible to re-apply (e.g., spring cycle to spring cycle).
+- Applicants having received a past full Garden Scholars scholarship (general or named) must wait 12 months from the time of their last application to be eligible to re-apply (e.g., spring cycle to spring cycle).

 - Disbursement of scholarship awards among the available professional development opportunities in any given cycle is at the discretion of the Scholarship Committee, with input from named scholarship donors, and based on funds available through contributions to the Garden Scholars Fund.